Condensations in higher categories: Introduction

 In a linear 1-category, a condensation $X \condense Y$ writes $X$ as a direct sum $X \cong Y \oplus \cdots$ --- the direct summand $Y$ is realized as the image of the idempotent $e = g\circ f$.
 (In a 1-category, an endomorphism $e : X \to X$ is \define{idempotent} if $e^2=e$.)
 This is in particular the case if $X$ and $Y$ are anyons, aka point-like defects in space or line-defects in space-time.
-For higher-dimensional~$X$ and~$Y$, unpacking Definition~\ref{defn.condensation-defect} leads to a collection of defects of various codimensions, all the way to local operators.
+For higher-dimensional~$X$ and~$Y$, unpacking Definition~\ref{defn.condensation-defect} leads to a collection of morphisms of various dimensions, all the way to the top.

-For $X$ and $Y$ of arbitrary dimension, the interface $e = g \circ f$ has several nice properties, generalizing the equation $e^2=e$ when $X$ and $Y$ are anyons.
+For $X$ and $Y$ of arbitrary dimension, the interface $e := g \circ f$ has several nice properties, generalizing the equation $e^2=e$ when $X$ and $Y$ are anyons.
 We will axiomatize these properties in \S\ref{subsec.condmon} under the name \define{condensation monad}.
 For example, we get for free a condensation $e \circ e \condense e$.
 It is not hard to argue that one should be able to recover $Y$ by deforming $X$ with a regular array of $e$ interfaces, junctions between $e$ and $e \circ e$ interfaces, etc., all the way down to commuting projectors.
-Of particular interest is the case when $X$ is the $d$-dimensional vacuum/trivial phase.
-Then $e$ is itself a $(d-1)$-dimensional phase, and we have found a construction of the $d$-dimensional phase~$Y$ as a layered stack of $e$-phases.
+Of particular interest is the case when $X$ is the $(d+1)$-dimensional vacuum/trivial phase.
+Then $e$ is itself a $d$-dimensional phase, and we have found a construction of the $(d+1)$-dimensional phase~$Y$ as a layered stack of $e$-phases.
 More generally, we will produce, given any condensation monad $e \in \End(X)$, a new system $Y$ built out of a lattice of $e$-defects in $X$.
 The construction $e \leadsto Y$ is a higher-categorical version of forming the image of an idempotent.
 We will call $Y$ the \define{condensate} of the condensation monad~$e$.